-- Exercise: Aim for at least 60 minutes of aerobic exercise (activities that get you sweating) every day.
+- Exercise: Kids and teens should aim for at least 60 minutes of aerobic exercise (activities that get you sweating) every day – you can split this up or do it all at once!
+Young adults and adults should aim for at least 150 minutes (2.5 hours) per week of moderate aerobic activity.
 You can do this by running with friends, playing a sport, joining your neighborhood gym or recreation center, dancing or doing other activities that you enjoy.

 - Staying smoke-free: This means not using cigarettes or e-cigarettes.
 Research studies show that ingredients in e-cigarettes including: nicotine, propylene glycol and flavoring particles can irritate and damage your blood vessels.
 Compared to non-smokers, e-cigarette users have a 2-5x higher risk of having a heart attack.

 What are the genetic risk factors for heart disease?